nikwhite/nikwhite.io/readme.md

 Maximize privacy, minimize backend costs.

 The WebRTC Spec intentionaly leaves out when/where/why/how two peers decide to connect because this can be accomplished in varied ways depending on the application needs.
-This is why we need a Signaling Service to agree on the protocols, IPs, and ports used to establish a connection through NAT using STUN servers.
+This is why we need a Signaling Service to agree on the protocols, IPs, and ports used to establish a connection using ICE.
 We could use post-its delivered by carrier pigeon if we wanted, but a service will do it more efficiently.

 ### Signaling Service